Digital Marketing Team Structure

-- Efficient implementation of digital campaigns (e.g. creation of microsites, launching of digital advertising campaigns, SEO, etc.) as there is no central digital team to report to or request for approval
+- Efficient implementation of digital campaigns (e.g. creation of microsites, launching of digital advertising campaigns, SEO, etc.) as there is no central digital team to report to or request approval

 - Limited in terms of timely coordination and central control, resulting in inconsistent messaging and branding

-- Digital specialists face challenges in pushing for digital initiatives due to lack of buy-in from team leads and members and limited understanding of potential returns from digital marketing efforts
+- Digital specialists face challenges in pushing for digital initiatives due to a lack of buy-in from team leads and members and limited understanding of potential returns from digital marketing efforts

 - Better scalability, especially when marketers are T-shaped and are able to take on multiple complementary roles